Caucasian campaign of Pompey: Background

-And while Lucullus was still busy with Mithridates and Tigranes II, Gnaeus Pompey managed to cleanse the entire Mediterranean basin from pirates, wresting from them the island of Crete, the coasts of Lycia, Pamphylia and Cilicia, demonstrating extraordinary discipline and organizational ability (in 67 BC).
+While Lucullus was occupied with Mithridates and Tigranes II, Gnaeus Pompey managed to cleanse the entire Mediterranean basin from pirates, wresting from them the island of Crete, the coasts of Lycia, Pamphylia, and Cilicia, demonstrating extraordinary discipline and organizational ability (in 67 BC).
 Cilicia proper (Trachea and Pedias), which had been a pirate den for over forty years, was thus definitively subjugated.
 Following these events the city of Tarsus became the capital of the entire Roman province.
 As many as 39 new cities were then founded.
 The speed of the campaign indicated that Pompey had been talented as a general at sea, with strong logistical skills.

 Pompey was then tasked with conducting a new war against Mithridates VI, king of Pontus, in the East (in 66 BC), thanks to the lex Manilia, proposed by the plebeian tribune Gaius Manilius, and politically supported by Caesar and Cicero.
 This command essentially entrusted him with the conquest and reorganization of the entire eastern Mediterranean, having the power to proclaim which were the client peoples and which were the enemies, with an unlimited power never before conferred on anyone, and attributing to him all the forces military forces beyond the borders of Roman Italy.

 Pompey, having understood that it was necessary to continue the war against Mithriadates, made the necessary preparations, recalling the Valerian legion into service.
 Having arrived in Galatia, coming from the south after crossing the "gates of Cilicia", he met Lucullus on the way back.
 Meanwhile, Mithridates, since he initially had fewer armed men than Pompey, began to plunder, forcing Pompey to run after him, as well as trying in every way to block his supplies.
 The king of Pontus, who still had an army of 30,000 infantr and 2,000/3,000 cavalry, had positioned himself along the frontier of his kingdom, and since Lucullus had shortly before devastated that region, there were few supply resources so much so that many of its armed forces were forced to desert.
 The king, then, being now short of supplies, preferred to withdraw, allowing Pompey to follow him, albeit letting him enter his territories, and thus hoping that the Roman general himself could find himself in the same conditions as him due to the scarcity of supplies.
 But Pompey had adequately organized his supplies (also building a series of water wells), having conquered the Armenian region of Anaitide shortly before.